Jerdah/ImageCraft/README.md

 ## **References**

 - **VoiceCraft**: The VoiceCraft text-to-speech module used in this project is based on the repository provided by Facebook Research.
 For more details, visit the [VoiceCraft GitHub](https://github.com/jasonppy/VoiceCraft) repository.
-- **Vision Transformer (ViT)**: The Vision Transformer architecture is inspired by "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" by Dosovitskiy et al. (2020).
-[Paper link](https://arxiv.org/abs/2010.11929)
+- **Vision Transformer (SigLIP)**: The Vision Transformer architecture is inspired by "Sigmoid Loss for Language Image Pre-Training" by Zhai et al. (2023).
+[Paper link](https://arxiv.org/abs/2303.15343)

 ## **Acknowledgments**